tehoro/ibf/ibf/README.md

 ### Troubleshooting tips

 - **“Missing API key” errors** – double-check `.env` and ensure you ran the commands via `uv run` so the environment file loads automatically.
-- **Geocoding failures** – confirm your Google API key has Geocoding API enabled and that billing is set up (Google requires it even for free tier usage).
+- **Geocoding failures** – confirm `GOOGLE_API_KEY` is present, the Geocoding API is enabled in the selected Google Cloud project, and billing is active (Google requires it even for free-tier usage).
+Restricting keys to Geocoding/Elevation only is fine.
 - **LLM model errors** – verify the `llm` name matches what your provider supports.
 For OpenRouter models, prefix with `or:` (e.g., `or:google/gemini-2.0-pro-exp`).
 - **Stuck or slow runs** – add `PYTHONUNBUFFERED=1` before the command to flush logs immediately:
   `PYTHONUNBUFFERED=1 uv run ibf run --log-level debug --config path/to/config.json`.